SSWConsulting/SSW.Rules.Content/rules/separate-urge-from-behavior/rule.md

 These habits are not good as they lead to negative emotional responses.

-To get out of this habit, you can try separate the initial emotional urge from the actual behavior and break the connection.
+To get out of this habit, you can try to separate the initial emotional urge from the actual behavior and break the connection.

 <!--endintro-->